Non-Aarush/Gonki/README.md

 Users paste a website URL → Gonki performs a “system scan” → then generates:

-- 🔥 Roasts are aren't ai generated they are manually fed
+- 🔥 Roasts that are generated using website anaylsis
 - 📊 Integrity Score (out of 100)
 - 🧠 Personality-driven feedback